Blotch3D/Blotch3D/readme.md

 Notice that the d, h, and l are the translation vector.

-Rather than using the above 16 letters ('a' through 'p') for the matrix elements, the Matrix class in MonoGame uses the following field names:
+Rather than using the above 16 letters ('a' through 'p') for the matrix elements, the Matrix class in Blotch3D/MonoGame uses the following field
+names:

 M11 M12 M13 M14